-- Description Provides funding to help increase the academic achievement of all students by ensuring all teachers are highly qualified to teach.
+Provides funding to help increase the academic achievement of all students by ensuring all teachers are highly qualified to teach.
 Local Education Agencies (LEA), charter schools, and private schools are eligible to apply for funding.
 Private schools will be required to collaborate with LEAs when applying.
 The application must be approved prior to the LEA/ charter school receiving the allotment.
 Carryover revenues are anticipated to decrease, and new year revenue will increase slightly.
-This case represents a change in program initiatives. - Proposed Funding Currently, there is a full-time co-teaching senior administrator position funded through the IDEA Early Intervening Services grant; however, due to cuts in the grant, it can no longer be funded there.
-The district is still committed to supporting and growing the co-teaching program and is requesting to fund this position with Title II Improving Teacher Quality funds.
-This position universal Design for Learning (UDL) and co-teaching practices in general education classes; leading the district work group in the design and deployment of the district's co-teaching model including the systems and processes for the identification of student and district outcomes; and ensuring fidelity of implementation of the district's co-teaching model.
-This is accomplished by working collaboratively with the administrators of the district teams including Academics, Intervention and Special Education.
-In addition, the position collaborates with the district work group in the design and deployment of school-based professional learning opportunities focusing on the training of research, evidence-based practices for UDL.
+This case represents a change in program initiatives.

+Currently, there is a full-time co-teaching senior administrator position funded through the IDEA - Early Intervening Services grant; however, due to cuts in the grant, it can no longer be funded there.
+The district is still committed to supporting and growing the co-teaching program and is requesting to fund this position with Title II - Improving Teacher Quality funds.
+This position is responsible for providing support to schools in the development of practices focusing on Universal Design for Learning (UDL) and co-teaching practices in general education classes; leading the district work group in the design and deployment of the district's co-teaching model including the systems and processes for the identification of student and district outcomes; and ensuring fidelity of implementation of the district's co-teaching model.
+This is accomplished by working collaboratively with the administrators of the district teams including Academics, Intervention, and Special Education.
+In addition, the position collaborates with the district work group in the design and deployment of districtwide and/or school-based professional learning opportunities focusing on the training of research, evidence-based practices for UDL.